callumflack/callum-flack-design/content/projects/2017-11-10-the-substation.comp.md

 <!-- @[MarkdownImage](src="https://res.cloudinary.com/pw-img-cdn/image/upload/v1513228134/okok/thesubstation-emma-collard.jpg") -->

 > Callum has helped us understand and fix the many issues that we had with our previous site.
-After working with him over 12 months, we’re now able to put the artists we work with front and centre of our brand and digital marketing and confidently grow our profile.” _Brad Spolding, Managing Director_
+After working with him over 12 months, we’re now able to put the artists we work with front and centre of our brand and digital marketing and confidently grow our profile.” _— Brad Spolding, Managing Director_

 Together with The Substation team, we've stemmed the constant maintenance costs that drained their digital marketing effectiveness.
 Now with a performant codebase, we're able to continue improving their digital marketing.